Many Staffers In Pence's Office Have Spoken To Jan. 6 Committee. Will The Former VP?

 Biden To Speak To Trump’s Roll On Jan.
 6

-- He will address Trump’s role.
+- He will speak specifically about Trump’s responsibility for the insurrection.
 “I would expect that President Biden will lay out the significance of what happened at the Capitol and the singular responsibility President Trump has for the chaos and carnage that we saw,” Press Secretary Jen Psaki told reporters Wednesday.

 - Biden presents the U.S. as a nation at a dangerous crossroads in an excerpt of his remarks shared by the White House with TPM and other news outlets.